GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 Although a function and a method will be introduced in later chapter, knowing the key difference between these three will prevent getting confused on understanding concepts of programming language overall.

 * **Operator**
-  : a constructs which can manipulate the value of operands, such as an arithmetic sign.
-It does not need argument to operates but by placing before, after, or between the operands.
+  : a constructs which can manipulate the value of operands, such as arithmetic operators.
+It operates simply by placing before, after, or between the operands.
 * **Function**
   : a reusable piece of code which is called by name to operates.
 Function can be distinguished from an operator by parenthesis `()` at suffix of the function's name; `function()`.
 * **Method**